About the Office

 The criminal division also includes approximately 51 Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.

-Civil Chief Margaret L. Hutchinson leads the Civil Division of 25 attorneys.
+Civil Chief Margaret L. Hutchinson leads the Civil Division of 26 attorneys.
 Civil AUSAs are generalist litigators who represent the federal government and its agencies and employees in civil litigation in the District.
 Primary areas of practice are tort cases, including medical malpractice and Constitutional tort cases, and Title VII cases alleging discrimination in hiring and employment practices by agencies of the United States.
-Other areas of practice include immigration, bankruptcy, debts owed the United States or its agencies, breach of contract, and judicial review of administrative findings.
+Other areas of practice include immigration, bankruptcy, debts owed the United States or its agencies, and judicial review of federal agency administrative actions.